gabrielfalcao/lettuce/docs/intro/wtf.rst

 Features
 ========

-Since Lettuce is based on the behaviour of the project that is being designed, first you need to think about features - the characteristics of the system.
+Since Lettuce is used to test the behavior of a project, the behavior is broken up in to features of the system.

-After enumerating features, you need to create scenarios which will describe that feature.
+After enumerating features, you need to create scenarios which will describe those feature.
 Thus, scenarios are components of a feature.

-Let's learn by example: suppose we want to create a system to manage a contact book.
+Let's learn by example: suppose we want to create a system to manage a address book.

-OK, one of the very basic feature of a contact book is adding names and phones of a contact.
+OK, one of the very basic features of a address book is adding contacts, which will include their name and phone numbers.

 This is how Lettuce allows you to describe such feature: